aalllxx/aalllxx.github.io/_posts/2016-08-16-Squash-Ball-Tracking.markdown

 Look at how much brighter the four frame difference video is, especially around the players.
 The biggest problem I had with detection was that racquets or limbs would often separate from the large *person* blob and get detected as a possible ball.
 By subtracting at a further difference, I was able to more clearly figure out where the whole player was and exclude that when searching for the ball.

 `noPeople` was very hard to optimize properly, and `blobItUp` only uses it in noisy frames with more than 2 detections, but in the noisiest sections it works wonders at cleaning up a frame.
-At the end of the day, though, I hope that in future versions I'll do away with the two difference videos.
+At the end of the day though, I hope that in future versions I'll do away with the two difference videos.

 Once I had well tuned difference videos the real challenge started.
 What unique characteristics does a squash ball have that noise or players do not?
 Through fine tuning of `blobItUp` I was able to isolate objects of the right size, but I was still a long way away from generating paths.